Fantom-foundation/fantom-rfcs/spec/lachesis-consensus.md

 ## 1. Participants

-The participants in the network are mutually agreed upon.
+The participants in the network are consensually agreed upon.
 Participants are identified by a unique public key.
-Each particpant must store the public key, the IP address and the Creator's Id of every other participant in the network to disk.
+Each particpant must store the public key, the IP address and base port number of every other participant in the network to disk.

 A participant may request another participant for a list of participants.
 The receving participant must respond with a list of participants it knows.
-The response message must include the IP address, public key and ID of the participants signed by the responding participant.
+The response message must include the IP address and base port number and public key signed by the responding participant. (*TODO*: we should limit the response list size for public scale use cases)

+*TODO*: a new participant to be need to get know IP address and base port number and public key at least of one node.
+How would be procedure/mechanise for a new participant to be to get that information?

 #### Adding Participants to the Network